ChrisSantosLang/redscience/docs/source/usecases.rst

    gets it again).
 Copy in an AI from the turn-taking universe (retaining its turn-taking experience) and confirm that it switches to the caste strategy.
-Copy an AI to the turn-taking universe (retaining experience) and confirm thay it switches to turn-taking.
+Copy an AI to the turn-taking universe (retaining experience) and confirm that it switches to turn-taking.
 #.
 Create a third private universe composed half of players copied from
    the turn-taking universe and half of players copied from the caste universe.
 Which norm survives a *Volunteer* tournament?
 Similarly test